vite-plugin/vite-plugin-lang-jsx/README.md

 ## Why

-When we upgrade the Vue2.x proejct created by `@vue/cli` to Vite, we will use `vue-plugin-vue2`.
+While we upgrade the Vue2.x proejct created by `@vue/cli` to Vite, we will use `vue-plugin-vue2`.

 1. However, `vue-plugin-vue2` does not automatically handle the `jsx` syntax in `<script>`.
 So we need to add `lang=jsx` above `<script>` to ensure its worked.

 2. Secondly, the plugin allows you to write `jsx` syntax in the `.js` file.

+Many times many prople like to write `jsx` in the `.js` file in the React project.